AndyBowes/TryKotlinDojo/Cheatsheet.md

 ```

 ### Lambda Functions
-Lambda functions provide an alternative to Java's anonymous classesand are a convenient way to pass a functionality into functions.
+Lambda functions provide an alternative to Java's anonymous classes and are a convenient way to pass a functionality into functions.

 ```kotlin
 button.setOnClickListener { alert("You clicked the button") }

 ```